ShareX/sharex.github.io/docs/ocr.md

 ## What is OCR?

-Optical Character Recognition (OCR) is the process that converts an image of text into a machine-readable text format.
-The OCR component of ShareX relies on the intrinsic OCR capabilities that come with Microsoft Windows.
-The OS doesn't come with any OCR app, though.
-ShareX fills that void.
+Optical Character Recognition (OCR) is the process of converting an image of text into machine-readable text.
+The OCR component of ShareX relies on the built-in OCR capabilities that come with Microsoft Windows.
+Windows itself does not include a dedicated OCR app, but ShareX fills that gap.

 ## Installing OCR support for more languages

 ### Via the Settings app (Windows 10 and later)

-1. Ensure that you have an active Internet connection.
+1. Ensure you have an active Internet connection.
-2. Open Windows Search, search for "Settings: language settings" and click "Open".
+2. Open Windows Search, search for Settings: language settings, and click Open.
 The Settings app will open on the Language page.
-3. In "Preferred languages" section, press "Add a language" button.
-A dialog box entitled "Choose a language to install" appears.
+3. In the Preferred languages section, click Add a language.
+A dialog box titled "Choose a language to install" appears.
-4. Choose a language that you would like to install, and click "Next" button.
-A dialog box entitled "Install language features" appears.
+4. Choose a language to install, and click Next.
+A dialog box titled "Install language features" appears.
-5. Inspect the "Required language features" section to ensure there is an "Optical character recognition" item listed.
-It is not, your intended language is not supported; you can cancel the operation.
+5. Check the Required language features section to ensure there is an Optical character recognition item listed.
+If it is not listed, your intended language is not supported; you can cancel the operation.
-6. Uncheck all "Optional language features".
+6. Uncheck all Optional language features.
-7. Click "Install" and wait for Windows to download and install the language.
+7. Click Install and wait for Windows to download and install the language.
 8. Restart ShareX.

-After the language is installed, ShareX will include it in language drop down menu next time OCR window is opened.
+After the language is installed, ShareX will include it in the language drop-down menu the next time the OCR window is opened.

 ### Via PowerShell (Windows 10 and later)

 The following steps work on the legacy Windows PowerShell 5.1 (included with Windows 10 and 11) as well as the free and open-source PowerShell 7.

-1. Ensure that you have an active Internet connection.
-It is, however, possible to modify the following commands to work with an offline source instead of the Internet, e.g., the optional language DVD obtained from Microsoft.
+1. Ensure you have an active Internet connection.
+It is, however, possible to modify the following commands to work with an offline source instead of the Internet, e.g., an optional language DVD obtained from Microsoft.
-3. Open PowerShell with administrative privileges.
+2. Open PowerShell with administrative privileges.
 (You can open Terminal with administrative privileges and open a PowerShell tab therein.
 It's the same.)
-4. Enter the following command to see a list of supported languages:
+3. Enter the following command to list supported languages:

     ```PowerShell
     (Get-WindowsCapability -Online | Where-Object -Property Name -Like 'Language.OCR*').Name
     ```

-    You should see a list of languages such as this:
+    You should see a list of languages similar to this:

     ```Output
     Language.OCR~~~ar-SA~0.0.1.0
     Language.OCR~~~bg-BG~0.0.1.0
     Language.OCR~~~bs-LATN-BA~0.0.1.0
-    [...]
+    ...
     ```

-5. Pick the language module you'd like to installd.
-Use the following table to find the OCR module of the language of your choice.
+4. Pick the language module you'd like to install.
+Use the following table to find the OCR module for the language of your choice.
 Microsoft may add more modules in the future.
-Use their [language identifier][ISO639List] to figure out their corresponding language.
+Use their [language identifier] to determine the corresponding language.

     Module name                         | Corresponding language
     ----------------------------------- | ----------------------